 Who Pooped in the Park?
 Yellowstone National Park: Scat and Tracks for Kids

 Don’t underestimate the power of poop.
-Kids dig it.
-Find a book from your favorite national park and they’re a hit with kids in the lower grades.
+Kids dig it, and it’s a hit with kids in the lower grades.

 Comments are closed.